fossasia/publiccode.asia/README.md

 ### Prerequisites

 In order to modify the website, you need `hugo` and `git` installed on your computer.
 If Hugo isn't available in your package manager, obtain it from its [official website](https://gohugo.io).
+The latest Hugo version is 0.19, older versions haven't been tested.
+Please make sure that you use an as recent version as possible to avoid errors.

 ### Configuring Git